TIMOTHY

 Tally - A

-program that enables telephone supervisors to get quick counts of how many complete
+program that enables telephone supervisors to get quick counts of the number of

 Major Areas